Published on Feb 21, 2026

 Content ID is a feature where an audio fingerprint of your song is added to a tracking system that searches YouTube for matches to identify your song when it’s used in third-party videos.
 The vast majority of artists use Content ID to monetize uploads of their music to their channel without qualifying for YouTube’s Partner Program.
 The often overlooked consequence of activating Content ID is that any channel that seeks to promote your music by using it in its videos will have 100% of the revenue generated from it taken and paid to you.
 A music channel with a following will elect not to promote your track if it means a loss of revenue, so Content ID works out to be counterproductive.
 You’d be better off distributing an Art track through VEVO than activating Content ID.

 Store Maximizer is a feature that automatically adds your releases to new stores.
-Distrokid doesn’t restrict you from adding your releases to new stores, instead, it’s charging you for the convenience of having it automated.
-You can manually add your releases to any new stores you desire.
-Additionally, Distrokid often breaks this rule when it adds popular services so it isn’t competitively disadvantaged.
+Distrokid doesn’t restrict you from adding your releases to new stores; instead, it’s charging you for the convenience of having it automated.
+You can manually add your releases to any new stores.
+Additionally, Distrokid often breaks this rule when it adds popular services.

-Discovery Package is an audio recognition service.
+Discovery Package is for distribution to audio recognition services.
 Beyond Shazam, there are metadata service providers like Graceonotes.
-Apple owns Shazam so all songs in Apple Music’s library are automatically identifiable.
-Gracenotes gathers data from various sources including DSPs, direct user submissions, and web crawlers that scan the internet for public information.
-Though having Distrokid submit the data directly would ensure the correct data is collected and made available to consumers faster, they’ll get the information one way or another so it’s unnecessary.
+Apple owns Shazam, so all songs in Apple Music’s library are automatically identifiable.
+Gracenotes gathers data from various sources, including DSPs, direct user submissions, and web crawlers that scan the internet for public information.
+Though having Distrokid submit the data directly would ensure the correct data is collected and made available to consumers faster, they’ll get the information one way or another, so it’s unnecessary.

 Unlimited distribution for an annual fee